erashish41/react-router/01_react_router/source.md

 - A <NavLink> is a special kind of <Link> that knows whether or not it is "active", "pending", or "transitioning".
 This is useful in a few different scenarios

+-Absolute Paths vs. Relative Paths
+- Absolute Paths ("/about"): Always take you to the same place, starting from the root of your application.
+- Relative Paths ("about"): Take you to a path relative to your current location, which might not always be what you intend.

+-useRouteError:
-- useRouteError: This hook allows you to access the current error state of the router.
+- This hook allows you to access the current error state of the router.
 - Inside of an errorElement, this hook returns anything thrown during an action, loader, or rendering.
 - Bubbling: When a route does not have an errorElement, errors will bubble up through parent routes.
 - If you do not provide an errorElement in your route tree to handle a given error, errors will bubble up and be handled by a default errorElement which will print the error message and stack trace.

+-useNavigate:
+- This hook returns a function that lets you navigate programmatically.